sinjinablueshirt/reverb_backend/context/design/concepts/UserAuthentication/testing.md/steps/file.0a6486e9.md

         "User ID should be different after re-registration (due to freshID()).", );
       console.log(
-        `✅ Assertion: User '${userToReregister}' re-registered successfully with new ID: ${reRegisteredUserId}.
+        `Assertion: User '${userToReregister}' re-registered successfully with new ID: ${reRegisteredUserId}.
 New ID is different from old ID.`, );

       // 6.
 Login successfully with the re-registered user's new password